Golden spike: Aftermath

-It remains a common myth that Chinese workers are not visible in the famous A.J.
-Russell "champagne photo" of the last spike ceremony.
+It remains a common myth that Chinese workers are not visible in the famous Andrew J. Russell "champagne photograph" of the last spike ceremony.
 Many Chinese workers were absent from the Golden Spike ceremony in 1869 despite their tremendous contribution in the completion of the railroad.
-Over 12,000 Chinese had labored to build the rail line from the west, 80% of the railroad workers were Chinese.
-On the 145th anniversary of the Golden Spike ceremony, Corky Lee gathered 200+ Chinese, Chinese Americans and other Asian Pacific Americans groups to create what he called "photographic justice".
-Research done by Stanford's "Chinese Railroad Workers in North America Project" disproved the myth, identifying two Chinese laborers who were photographed in the famous A.J.
-Russel shot.
-More Chinese laborers who attended the last spike ceremony are also visible in A.J.
-Russel's "stereo view # 539 Chinese at Laying Last Rail UPRR," although the Chinese laborers who attended the ceremony still only represented a small fraction of the total Chinese workforce on the railroad.
-Three of the Chinese workers believed to have been at the ceremony in 1869, Wong Fook, Lee Chao, and Ging Cui would be given a place in the celebratory 50th anniversary parade at Ogden, Utah in 1919.
+More than 12,000 Chinese had labored to build the rail line from the west, 80% of the railroad workers were Chinese.

+On the 145th anniversary of the Golden Spike ceremony, Corky Lee gathered more than 200 Chinese, Chinese Americans and other Asian Pacific American groups to create what he called "photographic justice".

+Research conducted by the Stanford University "Chinese Railroad Workers in North America Project" disproved the myth, identifying two Chinese laborers who were photographed in the famous Andrew J. Russell photograph.
+More Chinese laborers who attended the last spike ceremony are visible in Russell's "stereo view # 539 Chinese at Laying Last Rail UPRR", although the Chinese laborers who attended the ceremony only represented a small fraction of the total Chinese workforce on the railroad.

+Three of the Chinese workers who helped build the railroad in 1869, Wong Fook, Lee Chao, and Ging Cui were given a place in the celebratory 50th anniversary parade at Ogden, Utah, in 1919.
+However, during the 1969 ceremony no Chinese representatives spoke during the dedication of a plaque memorializing Chinese railroad workers.
+The 2019 ceremony brought an intentionally greater focus on the Chinese contribution with then United States Secretary of Transportation Elaine Chao speaking at the event.
+The Chinese Railway Workers Descendants Association continues to hold annual gatherings at Chinese Arch near Promontory.
+A monument dedicated to Chinese workers on the railroad was installed at the Utah State capitol building to correspond with the 155th anniversary.

+A Utah state park, planned to celebrate the Golden Spike opening in Brigham City, Utah in 2025, will feature a 43 feet tall statue depicting the Golden Spike.
+The statue, mounted on the back of a truck; has toured various parts of America throughout 2023 and 2024.